Kilmacolm: Local government

 The parish is represented by Kilmacolm community council, a statutory body consulted in relation to local government matters.

 In common with other such bodies, Kilmacolm Community Council is not party political.
-It meets monthly in the Cargill Centre, except in July and December, with an annual general meeting held in May.
-The most recent contested election to the community council were held in October 2015; the most recent election in September 2019 had a number of nominees fewer than the number of positions available, so was uncontested.
+It meets monthly in the Cargill Centre, except in July and December, with an annual general meeting held in May.It meets weekly in the village hall on Wednesday nights.The most recent contested election to the community council were held in October 2015; the most recent election in September 2019 had a number of nominees fewer than the number of positions available, so was uncontested.

 The local authority for Kilmacolm and Quarrier's Village is Inverclyde Council, one of the three local council areas in Renfrewshire and one of thirty-two across Scotland.
 Since 1999, the administration of local government in Scotland has been a devolved matter within the competence of the Scottish Parliament.

 From the introduction of proportional representation in local council elections in Scotland in 2007 until 2017, Kilmacolm was joined with Port Glasgow to create a four-member ward known as Inverclyde East.
 Following a review of local government boundaries, the boundaries of Inverclyde East were reduced to include Kilmacolm, Quarrier's Village and only a portion of the east of Port Glasgow.
 It is now a three-member ward represented by Deputy Provost David Wilson (Conservative), Councillor Christopher Curley (SNP) and Leader of the Council Councillor Stephen McCabe (Labour).